wordofwarning/wordofwarning.org/current/2013-domestic/index.md

 Ticketed Shows + Appointments can be reserved over the phone: 07581 299 439 (leave a message + we'll get back to you).

 ####What people said about the work
-A preview of Domestic + review of Leentje Van de Cruys' [*Kitsch'n Sync*](/vandecruys) is [here](http://www.mancky.co.uk/?p=11212).
+A preview of Domestic + review of Leentje Van de Cruys' [*Kitsch'n Sync*](/current/2013-domestic/vandecruys) is [here](http://www.mancky.co.uk/?p=11212).
 A review of Domestic is [here](http://mancunion.com/2013/12/03/domestic-festival/).

 ####Access Information
-As a sited event, *Domestic* presents a number of access challenges, and wheelchair access may not be possible, dependent on width of chair.   **If you are a wheelchaire user and plan to come please contact us ASAP on 07581 299 439.**
+As a sited event, *Domestic* presents a number of access challenges, and wheelchair access may not be possible, dependent on width of chair. **If you are a wheelchair user and plan to come please contact us ASAP on 07581 299 439.**
 Please see individual show listings for details of specific age and access information or, to discuss, email <mailto:info@habarts.org> or call 07581 299 439.
 There is no general audience parking in Cooper House; Blue Badge holders please contact us and we will make arrangements.